jgomer2001/testing/scim-uma.md

 For a deeper insight into resource sets, scopes, and policies visit the [UMA page](uma.md#resource-registration) in the docs.

 Below is the figure of the UMA spec we referenced earlier.
-Up to this point we have already covered what is labeled there with "*A*" and "*C*":
+Up to this point we have already covered what is labeled there with *A* and *C*:

 ![UMA phases](../img/uma/uma-phases.png)

 ### Authorization steps

 Before a client tries to access a resource at the resource server (see arrow labeled *D*), it must "talk" first to the authorization server to obtain authorization data (tokens basically).
 For this authorization to take place, some credentials must be presented, of course.
-For this step, SCIM does not require any form of interactive username + password presentation of credentials.
+SCIM does not require any form of interactive username + password presentation of credentials for this step.
 This is achieved by using a pre-registered OpenId client, the so called "SCIM Requesting Party Client".

 See it yourself at entry:

 `inum=<org-inum>!0008!0CAE.85F8,ou=clients,o=<org-inum>,o=gluu`

-Suffices to say that this party will authenticate against oxAuth using Json Web Token (JWT) - a profile of OAuth2.0 - For this, a public key is needed and it's stored in the `oxAuthJwks` attribute of the entry.
-The private key is stored on disk inside a JSON Web Key Store (JWKS) whose location is `/install/community-edition-setup/output/scim-rp.jks` (or `/install/community-edition-setup/output/scim-rp-openid-keys.json` for Gluu versions earlier than 2.4.4).
+Suffices to say that this party will authenticate against oxAuth using Json Web Token (JWT) - a profile of OAuth2.0 - For this, a public key is needed: it's stored in the `oxAuthJwks` attribute of the entry.
+The private key is stored on disk inside a JSON Web Key Store (JWKS) whose location is `/install/community-edition-setup/output/scim-rp.jks` or `/install/community-edition-setup/output/scim-rp-openid-keys.json` for Gluu versions earlier than 2.4.4.

 !!!
 Note:
     This file is important for SCIM-Client usage, so you may grab a copy of it to your local computer.
 You will also need the keystore password.
 You can find it in the file `/install/community-edition-setup/setup.properties.last`.
 Try run `cat setup.properties.last | grep "scim_rp_client"`